ElEd0/animeflv-downloader/README.md

 ##### Docker

-If you prefer docker, running the bot it is even easier:
+If you prefer docker, running the bot is even easier:

 ```
 TOKEN=<your-token> docker-compose up -d